tbreijak/bouncing-ball/readme.md

 4. They should bounce off the edges of the canvas.

 ### Instructions and hints
-1. Fork this repo from the ENG 7006 organization.
+1. Fork this repo from the ENG 7006 organization, submit it using a pull request.
 2. The included ```sketch.js``` will take care of the basics of creating all the balls and animating them.
+The ```index.html``` is all set to pull in all the code.
-3. The code is distributed between ```sketch.js``` and ```bouncing-ball.js```.
+3. The code for this project lives in both ```sketch.js``` and ```bouncing-ball.js```.
 To get this to spec, specs, you should only need to edit ```bouncing-ball.js```.
 4. ```bouncing-ball.js``` contains comments to guide you, but they are relatively minimal.
 Please write your code from scratch; do not copy-and-paste any code from other sources, although you may use that code to guide you.
+That said, try to do as much of this as you can without making reference to the coding lessons, code from other projects, or the internet.